Contrasting FREYR Battery (FREY) & The Competition

 |$10.11 million

-FREYR Battery’s peers have higher revenue and earnings than FREYR Battery.
-FREYR Battery is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+FREYR Battery’s competitors have higher revenue and earnings than FREYR Battery.
+FREYR Battery is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

-This is a breakdown of current recommendations and price targets for FREYR Battery and its peers, as reported by MarketBeat.
+This is a summary of recent ratings and recommmendations for FREYR Battery and its competitors, as reported by MarketBeat.

 |Sell Ratings